 Mutriku plant details

 The front opening is 3.20m high and 4m wide.
-The hollow structure contains 16 air chambers that house 16 turbines.
+The hollow structure contains 16 air chambers, which house 16 Wells turbines.

-Each turbine weighs 1,200kg and is 2.83m high and 1.25m wide.
+Each turbine is 2.83m high, 1.25m wide and weighs 1,200kg.
 The turbines do not have a gearbox, hydraulics or pitching blades.
 They are simple, reliable and work with air.

 OWC technology at the Mutriku wave energy plant